 This is why the amateur breeder is more likely to produce a champion fish, because the smaller scale operation allows more frequent culls of the brood.
 A single tailed Moor wouldn’t pass the first cull.

 To confuse the issue of goldfish standards, there are two (major) versions that are followed, American standards issued by the American Goldfish Association (AGA) and English standards issued by the Nationwide Goldfish Societies UK.

 Most standards in each are very similar, others are not.

 As an example, the Black Moor in the English standard always has a veil tail, and anything less is considered an inferior specimen.
 In the American standard, the Moor can have either a forked tail or a veil tail.

-If you intend to show your goldfish, you need to know what standards the judges will be using if you live outside the US or England.
+If you intend to show your goldfish, you need to know what standards the judges will be using if you live outside the US or the UK.